johnman/openfin-headless-app-template/README.md

 This is a basic template that can be used in codesandbox.

 The goal of this template is to show how to build something agent like.
-This application can either be a platform or window based application.
 It does not have a UI and some config files set it up so that it autostarts on login.
+It also gives a basic example of a client sdk and two test apps that use that sdk.

 Some things you will need to update: